MOD Portland Bill: History

 The site was chosen during the 1960s for magnetic measurement due to Portland Bill's remoteness and magnetic cleanliness.
 As Portland stone, which was used on Buckingham Palace, is non-magnetic, as well as the site's remoteness, the site is free from any magnetic disturbance such as heavy traffic, and as a result, very small magnetic fields from equipment can be measured with a very high degree of accuracy.

 Role

 The site is used to magnetically assess any item, but mainly MCMV and EOD equipment.
 Magnetic compasses can also be tested.
 The unique facility is both notified and approved by the Maritime and Coastguard Agency and is the only accredited centre for Type Approval of Magnetic Compasses and Binnacles in the United Kingdom.

 Land Magnetic Range

-The Land Magnetic Range is a secure and magnetically stable environment, used to measure the magnetic fields found in Mine Counter Measure Vessel equipment.
+The Land Magnetic Range is a secure and magnetically stable environment, primarily used to measure the magnetic fields found in Mine Counter Measure Vessel equipment.
 The range uses inbuilt coil systems which enable the Earth's magnetic field to be reduced to zero, simulate anywhere on the planet, or provide only the vertical or horizontal portion of the Earth field to pass through the item under test, which an equivalent Sea Range cannot do.
+It is possible to carry out susceptibility testing to identify possible effects on equipment in strong magnetic fields.

+Electronic Warfare Calibration Centre

+The Electronic Warfare Calibration Centre (EW Calfac) calibrates ships and submarines electronic warfare systems.
+Royal Navy ships are generally calibrated once a year, or just before a deployment, by carrying out 360-degree pivots 5 to 10 miles off Portland Bill while identifying signals that can mimic various threats or targets.